 The CURESZ Foundation

-The CURESZ Foundation also seeks to correct many misconceptions about schizophrenia, and to find practical and creative ways to eliminate the stigma attached to it.
+The CURESZ Foundation also seeks to correct many misconceptions about schizophrenia, and to find practical and effective ways to eliminate the stigma attached to it.
 CURESZ educates students, mental health professionals, patients, families, and the general public through various media platforms.

 The CURESZ Board of Trustees includes well-known psychiatrists, lawyers, parents of mentally ill persons, and other professionals from around the country.
 Bethany Yeiser serves as President of the CURESZ Foundation, and Dr. Nasrallah as Executive Vice President and Scientific Director.
 The Foundation Officers also include a Secretary and a Treasurer.